Computer history - 1978

 IBM released the Electronic Typewriter Models 50 and 60, both using microprocessors to provide electronic control of certain typing tasks.

-IBM announced the 5880 electrocardiograph system, as an aid in the physician's diagnostic decisions.
+IBM announced the 5880 electrocardiograph system to aid in the physician's diagnostic decisions.

-Vulcan is related in 1978, it would later become dBase.
+Vulcan was released in 1978, it became dBase.

 Micron was founded in 1978.

 Computer-related TV shows and movies released in 1978

 The 1978 short film, Farewell, Etaoin Shrdlu, documents the final day of Linotype pressing at the New York Times before the newspaper switched to computer typesetting.
 See our ETAOIN SHRDLU page for further information on this term.

 Computer pioneers born in 1978